 Marco Grob – 16.15

 A lifelong photographer, Grob’s work and life centers around a journey through an ever-changing landscape of politics, celebrities, and the human experience.
 He has been fortunate to have a front row seat to history, and has created photographs that show the world as he distinctly sees it.

-2017 Photo Contest winner, Spot News, third prize stories, discusses his series Mediterranean Migration.
+2017 Photo Contest winner, Spot News, third prize stories, discusses his Mediterranean Migration series.

-2017 Photo Contest winner, Daily Life, first prize singles discusses Afghanistan and her winning image, The Silent Victims of a Forgotten War.
+2017 Photo Contest winner, Daily Life, first prize singles discusses her winning image and work in Afghanistan.

-Announcing the Anja Niedringhaus Award Courage in Photojournalism nominees
+Announcing the Anja Niedringhaus Award Courage in Photojournalism winners – 17.00

 Friday 21 April